CPettifo/WHED_API/README.md

 ### Deployment

-This project follows established, standard patterns for Azure Cloud deployment, as deployment guides are readily available from Microsoft.
+This project follows established, standard patterns for Azure Cloud Functions using Python, so deployment guides are readily available from Microsoft.

 #### Configure Azure Cloud Function